Skip to main content

 Frequently Asked Questions

-How many cubic centimeters are in one barrel?
+How many cubic centimeters are in a barrel?

-Why do different industries use barrels and cubic centimeters instead of a single standard?
+Why do different regions use barrels instead of cubic centimeters?

 Conversion Tips & Tricks